How to Play 9 Square

 The person who is now in the King/Queen position will take the ball and give service to restart the game.

-For the best experience playing 9 square, adjust the height of your CastleBall 9 square set so that the squares are about 2 feet above the head of your average player.
+For the best experience playing 9 Square, adjust the height of your game set so that the squares are about two feet above the head of your average player.

-The player in the King or Queen square serves the ball to begin play.
+The player in the King/Queen square serves the ball to begin play.

 Once the ball enters a player’s square, they can touch it only once to get it back out.

-If the ball enters into a player’s square from the top, and it hits the ground, that player is out.
+If the ball enters into a player’s square from the top and hits the ground, that player is out.
 It does not matter if it hits the ground in an adjacent square.